AKloc/BookNotes/Professional/Better Allies.md

 	- The upstander: The opposite of a bystander.
 Calls out and combats wrongdoing.
 	- The confidant: Creates safe spaces for underrepresented groups so they can express fears, frustrations, and needs.
 - "The best allies are willing to make mistakes and KEEP TRYING."
 - Knights: Basically white knights.
-They want to make marginalized groups damsels in dist
+They want to make marginalized groups damsels in distress.
+Virtue signaling, basically.
+Ask yourself...
+	- What am I trying to accomplish by doing / saying this?
+	- How many people is this going to help?
+	- If I do this, is it going to matter a year from now?
+	- Will this
 - "Everyday Language" chapter has tons of things I could improve on.
 	- Use "they", even when referring to an individual.
 	- "Ladies" isn't necessarily great.